aaronrai24/DollarDiscordBot/README.md

 12. DB_PASS - Database password
 13. DB_SCHEMA - Database schema
 - Store these tokens in a `.env` file following that syntax
+- Alongside a `application.yml` file that contains the lavalink configuration is required in the root directory.

 ### Logging
 We have begun to develop a standard for logging.
 For debugging purposes do not rely on the console output, and turn to the `discord.log` instead.
 Summary of loggers:
-- music: Relates to music related commands and functions
-- game-commands: Relates to game commands
+- administrative: Relates to administrative commands
-- watchlist: Relates to watchlist commands
+- auto-channel-creation: Relates to auto channel creation
 - core: General logger that is used in Dollar's core functions that are used repeatedly
-- dollar: General logger that is used in Dollar's core functions that are used repeatedly
 - diagnostic: Relates to Dollar diagnostic commands that are ADMIN only.
 Ensures diagnostic commands are working properly
+- dollar: General logger that is used in Dollar's core functions that are used repeatedly
+- game: Relates to game commands
-- administrative: Relates to administrative commands
+- music: Relates to music related commands and functions
+- notifications: Relates to notifications
 - queries: Relates to database queries
 - settings: Relates to settings commands